This post originally appeared on our partner, Genesys’ website.

 Next-generation knowledge management systems also offer more integration.
 By connecting web self-service, chatbots, IVRs, and knowledge bases, agents can search all available resources.
 This reduces the number of searches and effort agents needs to commit.

 Integrated knowledge systems also improve management’s ability to track call statistics, update information across databases and gather ideas for additional training

 Improve Your AHT With Integrated Knowledge Management Systems

-To improve AHT without sacrificing a positive customer experience, look to the next generation of knowledge management systems.
+To improve AHT without sacrificing positive customer experience, look to the next generation of knowledge management systems.
 These solutions improve call flows, shorten search times and provide agents with systems that support a more efficient process.